helq/blag/src/blog/posts/2017-06-26-haskell-s-higher-rank-polymorphism.md

 [^calc]: or should it be _calculi_? _calculuses_? _calculus's_? _calculises'_???

-Remember we use `λ` to create an abstraction using a variable an a term?
+Do you remember that we use `λ` to create an abstraction using a variable an a term?
 Well, in Typed Lambda Calculus[^systemf] we use the character `Λ` to create an "abstraction" where the left side holds not a variable but a **type** variable.
 For example:

 [^systemf]: In [System F](https://en.wikipedia.org/wiki/System_F) to be more precise